Store Hours

 Protect Your Garden With Mulch

-Finish your flower bed with compost and mulch.
+Finish off your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more fruit and flowers.
-Mulch keeps your soil moist and controls weeds.
-Compost and mulch can be purchased in-store or created at home.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps the soil moist.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Kimball Addison Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Kimball Addison Garden Center, online, or on our mobile app.
 Let's get growing together.

 2570 N Elston Ave